-The organisation will transfer your data to countries outside the EU/European Economic Area only if such a transfer is GDPR compliant.
+The organization will transfer your data to countries outside the EU/European Economic Area only if such a transfer is GDPR compliant.
 That means, for instance, the provider is seated in a country for which the European Commission issued a decision that it provides an adequate level of personal data protection, standard contractual clauses and/or other transfer mechanisms are in place that ensure adequate safeguards with respect to the protection of privacy and fundamental rights and freedoms of individuals and, if necessary, additional measures are applied to ensure that the data subject is granted a level of protection essentially equivalent to that guaranteed by the GDPR.

 IV.
 For how long we keep your data

 Generally personal data shall be kept for as long as necessary for the purpose for which it was processed.
-For how long the organisation will hold your personal data will as well depend on the legal basis on which your data is processed.
-Shall the processing be based on legitimate interest your data will be processed for as long as the given legitimate interest of our organisation is in place.
+For how long the organization will hold your personal data will as well depend on the legal basis on which your data is processed.
+Shall the processing be based on legitimate interest your data will be processed for as long as the given legitimate interest of our organization is in place.
 For data kept based on legal obligations the data retention period is prescribed by applicable legal regulations.
 For data processed based on performance of a contract the data is processed for the duration of the contractual relationship and for an applicable limitation period.
 Shall the processing be based on your consent your personal data shall be erased after you withdraw your consent.
 Please bear in mind that the same data may as well be processed based on other legal basis in which case your withdrawal of consent might not mean a full erasure of your data.

 V. Data Security

 We are committed to processing and storing your data securely.
 Therefore, we have implemented technical and organizational measures in an effort to safeguard the personal information in our custody and control (which do not, however, deprive you of your duty to take proper steps to secure your data).
-The aim is to eliminate unauthorised or unlawful processing of your personal data or the accidental, unauthorised or unlawful accessing, use, transferring, processing, copying, transmitting, alteration, loss or damage of your data.
-We protect your data, including but not limited to, in the following ways: using passwords and other access management and restricting access to your data (i.e. access to your personal data is granted only to those of our employees or contractors for whom the access is necessary), using security IT tools such as firewalls and antivirus/antimalware software, implementing appropriate physical security of premises where personal data is stored, implementing controls on premise entry.
+The aim is to eliminate unauthorized or unlawful processing of your personal data or the accidental, unauthorized or unlawful accessing, use, transferring, processing, copying, transmitting, alteration, loss or damage of your data.
+We protect your data, including but not limited to, in the following ways: using passwords and other access management and restricting access to your data (i.e. access to your personal data is granted only to those of our employees or contractors for whom the access is necessary), using security IT tools such as firewalls and antivirus/anti-malware software, implementing appropriate physical security of premises where personal data is stored, implementing controls on premise entry.

 VI.
 Your rights